danlynn/docker-rails-template/README.md

    VOLUME /usr/local/bundle
    ```

+6. Add a remote Ruby SDK for the docker container

    1. Go to Settings > Languages & Frameworks > Ruby SDK and Gems then click the '+' button and select 'New remote...'
    2. Select 'Docker' as the Remote Ruby Interpreter type
    3. Select the 'Server' docker deployment name that you created in step 2 (probably "Docker")